 There are two types of Vitamin A. One type comes from an Animal source of food.
-It is the Vitamin that fight off infections, produce red blood cells and enhances night vision.
-The other type of vitamin A, comes from plant food source.
+It is the Vitamin that fights off infections, produce red blood cells and enhances night vision.
+The other type of vitamin A comes from a plant food source.
 This type of Vitamin A, help prevent cell damage, and eye problems so-called age-related macular degeneration.
 However, if you consume too much Vitamin A it can cause damage to your liver.

 Some vegetables and fruits, plant foods that contain Vitamin A are as follows: Orange, sweet potatoes, Cantaloupe, Spinach.
-Animal source foods containing Vitamin A includes: Dairy foods, like milk, cheese, beef.
-Seafoods, such as Shrimps and Salmon.
+Animal source foods containing Vitamin A include Dairy foods, like milk, cheese, beef.
+Kinds of seafood, such as Shrimps and Salmon.

 Vitamin B1 (Thiamin)

 Vitamin B1 is key to Brain cell structure; it helps the body turn food into energy.
 Some source of Vitamin B1 is Legumes, Lentils, Black Beans, Whole Grains, Seeds, and Pork.
 By eating enough of these foods your body gets the amount of Vitamin B1 that is needed.
 However, Pregnant women, Breastfeeding women and women with a menstrual cycle might need an added amount of Vitamin B1.
 Some study has shown that diabetics have a low level of Vitamin B1.

 Vitamin B2 helps break down protein, fats, and carbohydrates.
 It plays an important role in maintaining the body’s energy supply.
 Riboflavin helps converts carbohydrates into adenosine triphosphate ATP.
 The human body produces ATP from food, and ATP produces energy as the body requires.